ElinaBoman/rootme/README.md

 - Remove env variable in Heroku settings: DISABLE_COLLECTSTATIC.
 - Make sure that you have created a file called Procfile in project root.
 Start up command is inside Procfile and will inform Heroku how to run the app.
 - Add your created apps in settings.py under INSTALLED_APPS.
-- To run website you need to add allowed hosts under ALLOWED_HOSTS in settings.py.
-You can find the host name if you try opening up the project with: python manage.py runserver.
+- To run a website you need to add allowed_hosts under ALLOWED_HOSTS in settings.py.
+You can find the hostname if you try opening up the project with: python manage.py runserver.

 ### Deployment to heroku
 - Create a Heroku account
-- Log in to Heroku account
+- Login to Heroku account
 - In the dashboard choose "Create new app".
 It's located in the middle of the dashboard
 - Give the new app a name and choose what region you are from
 - When information is entered, find the tabs to Overview, Resources, Deploy, Metrics, Activity, - Access and Settings.
 This should be in the upper right of the site.
 Click the "Settings" tab